An accurate understanding of the Italian legal system is essential for a translator dealing with an Italian real estate transaction

 Italian versions of contracts prevail in a court of law

-Our advice is to make sure that your interpreter is duly qualified not only from a linguistic point of view, but also in terms of legal background.
+Our advice is to make sure that your interpreter is qualified not only from a linguistic point of view, but also in terms of legal background.